BarryLiuCQ/RoboND-Kinematics-Project/README.md

 ## Inverse Kinematics Analysis

-#### Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics
+### Decouple Inverse Kinematics into Inverse Position Kinematics and Inverse Orientation Kinematics

-Since the last three joints in KUKA KR210 robot are revolute and their joint axes intersect at a single point, we have a case of spherical wrist with joint_5 being the common intersection point we will call it the wrist center (WC).
+Since the last three joints in KUKA KR210 robot (Joint_4, Joint_5, and Joint_6) are revolute and their joint axes intersect at a single point (Joint_5), we have a case of spherical wrist with joint_5 being the common intersection point; the wrist center (WC).
 This allows us to kinematically decouple the IK problem into Inverse Position and Inverse Orientation problems.

+### Inverse Position Kinematics

+### Inverse Orientation Kinematics

 doing so derive the equations to calculate all individual joint angles.